Banking in the United Kingdom: Direct banks

 In recent years, a new category of digital-only banks—often referred to as challenger or direct banks—has gained prominence in the UK retail banking market.
 These include Chase UK, Monzo Bank, and Starling Bank.
 Operating without physical branches, they differentiate themselves through mobile-first services, streamlined onboarding, and competitive digital features.

 These banks have consistently performed at the top of the UK bi‑annual customer satisfaction surveys conducted by the Competition and Markets Authority (CMA).
-In the most recent survey covering July 2023 to June 2024, Monzo was ranked first and Starling Bank second for both personal and business current account satisfaction; Chase UK, a subsidiary of American bank JPMorgan Chase, made its debut and secured third place for personal current accounts.
+In the survey covering July 2023 to June 2024, Monzo was ranked first and Starling Bank second for both personal and business current account satisfaction; Chase UK, a subsidiary of American bank JPMorgan Chase, made its debut and secured third place for personal current accounts.
 In the subsequent 2025 survey, Chase UK overtook Monzo to rank first among personal current account providers, with an 81% recommended‑by‑user score compared to Monzo 80%, and Starling third; Starling and Monzo remained the top two in the business current account rankings.

 These results highlight how digital banks, despite having smaller customer bases or asset volumes compared to the traditional "Big Four," often provide superior perceived service quality and customer experience.
 Chase UK, in particular, attracted over 1.6 million–2.5 million customers and held deposits of approximately £15 billion by mid‑2023, demonstrating rapid growth despite its recent market entry.